Views:

 Exceptional circumstances are situations beyond your control that affect your performance or ability to work on assessments.

-For further guidance on submitting an Exceptional Circumstances (also known as EC) request you should contact Hallam Help or book an appointment with a Student Support Adviser.
+For further guidance on submitting an Exceptional Circumstances (also known as EC) request, you should contact Hallam Help to access support from your Student Support Adviser if necessary.

 Examples of Exceptional Circumstances include, but are not limited to the following: